1100 Words You Need to Know Week 37 Day 4

 3. I would never have the temerity* to walk across the steel girders high up on a new building; an onset of vertigowould surely follow.

-4. The bedlam* in the was not conducive to good work habits.
+4. The bedlam* in the study hall was not conducive to good work habits.

 5. Epithets* are not germane when motivating* a child to a task.